forcedotcom/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ### System Information

-Run `sfdx version --verbose --json` and paste the output here
+Run `sfdx version --verbose --json` and paste the output here.

 ### Additional information

 _Feel free to attach a screenshot_.